sancun789/animal-game/readme.md

 #memory card

-you should choose the same two aniaml pictures by click the card and you will get one score, when you get 18 scores, you win
+You should choose the same two aniaml pictures by clicking the card and you will get one score, when you get 18 scores, you win.